 When purchasing a steel, look for a heavy model at least 9-inches long.
 Just like a good knife, a high quality steel will last a lifetime.
 The ridges may wear out over time, but don't worry—it's still doing its job.

-A Honing Steel
+The Honing Steel

 A standard honing steel is made of a rod of steel that ridged along its length.
 The ridges gently guide a blade back into alignment as you draw the knife over it.
 A regular steel should be used every day before you use your knife.

-A Diamond Steel
+The Diamond Steel

 A diamond steel has a flatter length that is coated in diamond dust.
 Unlike a regular steel which will straighten a blade but not remove any material, a diamond steel will actually shave off a thin layer of your knife as you use it.
 It's not great for every day use, but it can extend the working life of your knife between sharpening sessions.